jadijadi/lpic1book/content/1025_use_rpm_and_yum_package_management.md

 The `rpm` command can run ACTIONs on individual RPM files.
 You can use it like `rpm ACTION [OPTION] rpm_file.rpm`

-One of the most used options is `-v` for verbose output and these are the common ACTIONs:
+One of common options is `-v` for verbose output and these are the common ACTIONs:

 |Short Form|Long Form|Description|
 |-|-|-|